-In the last challenging months, instead of pull away from sustainability, we decided to push ourselves further and focus our efforts on one of the most pressing challenges of this day and age: CO2 emissions.
-As we did in the past, we will publish an annual Sustainability Position Paper where, from now on, we will detail our journey to reduce emissions in our facilities.
+In the last challenging months, instead of pulling away from sustainability, we decided to push ourselves further and focus our efforts on one of the most pressing challenges of this day and age: ${\rm CO}2$ emissions.
+As we did in the past, every year we publish an annual Sustainability Position Paper where we detail our journey to reduce emissions in our facilities.
 We will also develop offset projects that help capture carbon emissions in the broader environment.
-Our path toward carbon neutrality includes a targeted overall reduction of over 50% by 2026 (of which 28% of emissions cutting and the rest through offsets) and carbon neutrality for FENIX products already in 2021.
+Our path toward carbon neutrality includes a targeted overall reduction of 28% and a compensation of 25% of our emissions through offsetting.
+In 2021 we achieved an important milestone that is the carbon neutrality for FENIX® products.